 Faride Perez Aucar

-Faride Perez Aucar is a staff attorney at the ACLU of Northern California, where she advocates for gender, sexuality and reproductive justice.
+Faride Perez Aucar is a Staff Attorney for the Gender, Sexuality & Reproductive Justice Program at the ACLU of Northern California, where she advocates for gender, sexuality and reproductive justice.

 Faride is a graduate of the University of San Francisco School of Law.
 Before law school, she received her B.A. in english and women’s studies at the University of California, Riverside.
 After college, she volunteered as a sexual assault crisis counselor and conducted theatre and empowerment workshops for youth of color.
 She is a first-generation college and law school graduate.